vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 "hachoir.stream" API.

 In most cases we work on files using the FileInputStream function.
 This function takes one argument: a Unicode filename.
-But for pratical reasons we will use StringInputStream function in this documentation.
+But for practical reasons we will use StringInputStream function in this documentation.

    >>> data = "point\0\3\0\2\0"